bossanova808/CommerceRegisterOnCheckout/README.md

                         CRAFT_CSRF_TOKEN: window.csrfTokenValue,
                         password: pw_value,
                     }
+                    complete: {
+                        // NB!
+Your call to your payment function must
+                        // run only AFTER the registration details have been lodged
+                        // So pop it here...
+                        doPayment();
+                    }
                 });
             }
         }
+        // Register account not chosen, just do the actual payment... else {
+            doPayment();
+        }

 (NB - as above you should also validate the password on the front end to make sure it meets Craft's minimum 6 character requirement, or the user registration later may fail).

+`doPayment` is of course your own function that will actually submit your payment form.

 The plugin then listens to the `commerce_orders.onOrderComplete` event.
 For each completed order it looks for a saved record, and if it finds one then registers the user.
 It will also immediately log them in, and assign them to the default user group, just like a normal user registration.